awsdocs/amazon-connect-admin-guide/doc_source/set-up-queue-based-routing.md

   + Specify the queues: the channel, priority, and delay\.
 + [Configure agent settings](configure-agents.md) to assign the routing profiles to them\.

-When you [create your contact flows](create-contact-flow.md), you'll add the queues to them\.
+When you [create your flows](create-contact-flow.md), you'll add the queues to them\.
 If a contact chooses to speak to an agent in Spanish, for example, they will be routed to the Spanish Reservations queue\.

 For information about how routing works, and queue\-based routing, see these topics:
 + [How routing works with multiple channels](about-routing.md#routing-profile-channels-works)